HubSpot/jackson-datatype-protobuf/README.md

   mapper.registerModule(new ProtobufModule(ProtobufJacksonConfig.builder().serializeLongsAsStrings(true).build()));
   ```
 - `Any` objects don't have any special handling, so the value will be a base64 string, and the type URL field name is `typeUrl` instead of `@type`

-### Protobuf 2 Support

-Support has been dropped for `com.google.protobuf:protobuf-java:2.x`, but you can use an older release if necessary:
-- 0.9.10-jackson2.9-proto2
-- 0.9.10-jackson2.8-proto2
-- 0.9.10-jackson2.7-proto2
-- 0.9.10-preJackson2.7-proto2

 ### Gotchas